 The loss of a pet can be a devastating event.
 We may feel that a pet is a member of the family, and indeed the relationships between people and their pets may be very similar to the bond between a parent and a child – unconditional and unbreakable.

-So everyone should view the loss of a pet as a serious matter.
+We understand the loss of a pet is an emotional time.
 Don’t be afraid to seek help or advice.
-Certainly, feel free to ask your veterinarian or our staff about how better to cope with the loss of a pet.
+Certainly, feel free to ask your veterinarian or our staff about how better to cope with the loss of a pet, or where to turn for help.

 The staff at North Coast Veterinary Specialist and Referral Centre (NCVS) understand that the death of a beloved pet can be a sad, even traumatic event.
 To reduce the trauma and stress of this loss, we provide a quiet, private area for grieving.
 Staff are also ready to assist you as needed and provide a sympathetic presence.